 He was given a full military funeral at St John the Baptist Church, Royston.
 His cortege as it made its way to the church was given a guard of honour.
 The Union Flag was draped across his coffin and his Victoria Cross and Croix de Guerre were proudly laid upon his countries flag.
 The Last Post and Reveille were played at his graveside.

 In 1968 his second wife, Gladys presented his Victoria Cross and his other medals to the Royal Greenjackets at Winchester.

 A few weeks ago, I spoke to Barnsley local studies, wondering if they had any information that had eluded me.
-I was told that Barnsley were very proud of Albert – my previous experience led me to take that with a very big pinch of salt.
-I came to the conclusion that money had been made available in the form of a grant and like a lot of other councils, schools etc., have got on the 100 year bandwagon.
-But, how long with they remember after 2015 or even 2018 I ask?
+I was told that Barnsley was very proud of Albert – my previous experience led me to take that with a very big pinch of salt.
+I came to the conclusion that money had been made available in the form of a grant and like a lot of other councils, schools etc., have got on the 100-year bandwagon.
+But, how long will they remember after 2015 or even 2018 I ask?

 Many groups, associations and individuals have been remembering for much longer and will remember long after 2018 – personal rant over!